The Best Surge Protectors for TVs, Home Office and Gaming PCs

 A surge protector should, at minimum, provide a strong line of defense against spikes of energy headed towards your equipment.

-Whether it’s a 4K television, Xbox One console or gaming PC, your electronics cost you hundreds, if not thousands of dollars.
+Whether it’s a 4K TV, Xbox One console or gaming PC, your electronics cost you hundreds, if not thousands of dollars.
 So you shouldn’t skimp on a surge protector.
 But you should also buy what you realistically need and not go overboard.
 Surge protectors are designed to become damaged instead of your equipment.
 So they won’t last forever.
 You will eventually have to replace them like a light bulb or fuse.

 Are power strips totally useless?
 Absolutely not.
 You might want a Tripp Lite 16 Outlet power strip for your garage.
 It’s rated for 1650 Joules.
 That’s fine if you are just using these outlets to occasionally operate handheld power tools, a small radio or other light equipment.